NavBernal/CCNA/Day 3 - OSI Model & TCP-IP Suite.md

 ![](attachments/9cd3aef8940b3fea12138c863b20650b.png)
 - The layer 3 header is removed, leaving the **layer 4 segment**
 ![](attachments/60d80a96a8c56c8d0b6eda795a94dfc5.png)
-- Finally, the layer 4 header is removed and we are left with the original data prepared by the upper layers of the original device
+- Finally, the layer 4 header is removed, and we are left with the original data prepared by the upper layers of the original device
 - That's the process of **de-encapsulation**
 ### PDUs
 ![](attachments/01d2bfab31ef1be4c3972221b011cd88.png)